How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-This position is for a two-year postdoctoral research fellowship (PhD required).
-The ideal candidate will have background in clinical neuroscience, strong data analytic and writing skills, and be prepared to contribute to the write-up and dissemination of study findings.
-Candidates may possess a degree in psychology (clinical, developmental, cognitive or social) or neuroscience.
+This position is for a two-year postdoctoral research fellowship.
+Applicants should have a Ph.D. in a relevant field (e.g. clinical, developmental, cognitive or social psychology or neuroscience), strong data analytic and writing skills, and be prepared to contribute to the write-up and dissemination of study findings.

 4250 Plymouth Rd., Rachel Upjohn Building